agusmakmun/scan-unused-requirements/README.md

 - [x] Support argument parser (command arguments)
    - [x] Directory to scan
    - [x] Requirement file to scan
+   - [x] Option to write the output of unused packages
    - [ ] Option to auto replace the package from requirements.txt file
    - [ ] Option to exclude or ignore some packages
 - [x] Support CLI - make it as a command